 AIDA in Salzburg in Shirin Neshat’s production.

-But, if we want to look for great Wagnerian singing actors, we will find most of them in the annals of the MET, Covent Garden, Hamburg and Berlin and Dresden Operas, well before William Kentridge and Robert Wilson and now Shirin Neshat moved themselves into the Opera House and displaced the singing actor and cleared the room in the Opera Party at the expense of…yes, the singer who ends up buried in phony symbolic gesturing and scenic overkill.
+But, if we want to look for great Wagnerian singing actors, we will find most of them in the annals of the MET, Covent Garden, Hamburg and Berlin and Dresden Operas, well before William Kentridge and Robert Wilson and now Shirin Neshat moved themselves into the Opera House and displaced the singing actor and cleared the room in the Opera Party, leaving the singer buried in phony symbolic gesturing and scenic overkill.

 Birgit Nilsson, George London, Hans Hotter, Siegfried Jerusalem, Jess Thomas and many other greats thoroughly convinced me that they were the characters they portrayed with their singing and their acting.
 But, frankly, if you asked me who the director was for any one of the productions in which they starred I’d be hard put to tell you.